11-Day Morocco Tour from Casablanca: Sahara Desert Luxury Camp

 Marrakech

-Enjoy your ride on a scenic journey across the Atlas Mountains from Ouarzazate to Ait Ben Haddou, traversing the breathtaking Tizi n'Tichka Pass.
-Departing Ouarzazate, wind through rugged mountain passes and lush valleys, where ancient kasbahs dot the landscape.
+Enjoy a scenic journey across the Atlas Mountains from Ouarzazate to Ait Ben Haddou, traversing the breathtaking Tizi n'Tichka Pass.
+Departing Ouarzazate, wind through rugged mountain roads and lush valleys, where ancient kasbahs dot the landscape.
 Arrive at the Tizi n'Tichka Pass, the highest road pass in Morocco, offering panoramic vistas of the surrounding peaks and valleys.
-Descend into the Ounila Valley, where the fortified village of Ait Ben Haddou awaits, its mudbrick kasbahs a UNESCO World Heritage site and a cinematic marvel.
-Explore the maze-like streets of this ancient settlement, soaking in its rich history and architectural splendor, before continuing your journey through the Atlas Mountains.
+Descend into the Ounila Valley, where the fortified village of Ait Ben Haddou awaits, its mudbrick kasbahs a UNESCO World Heritage Site and a cinematic marvel.
+Explore the maze-like streets of this ancient settlement, soaking in its rich history and architectural splendor before continuing your journey through the Atlas Mountains.

 4 hours Admission ticket free